armangohari/diginext-1to4-challenges/README.md

 #### Author: _Arman Gohari_

 ## Description
-DigiNext entry challenges' answers from 1 to 4 are and reside in this repository.
+DigiNext entry challenges' answers from 1 to 4 reside in this repository.